What is Biological Control?

-A report of project activities is submitted weekly to the program manager and reviewed by the program supervisor and branch chief, and an annual summary is prepared for the PHPPS.
+Projects are reviewed and highlights forwarded weekly to the Branch Chief, and an annual summary is prepared for the PHPPS.
 Additionally, a professional annual report is produced and disseminated to colleagues and other interested persons.

 Program activities are scrutinized by the program supervisor at regular intervals during staff meetings and all projects are thoroughly reviewed by the program supervisor at an annual meeting.